 They are looking for 4-5 grade 12 students who would be comfortable in the church environment, are faith oriented (ideally and if not at least understand the mass) and willing to help with seating etc. The events where I need extra hands are the upcoming Christmas masses as we will be having extra services, as well as the sacrament celebrations of Confirmation (February/March), First Reconcilation (March) and First Communion (after Easter) all happening in 2021.
 We have a very safe environment here – everyone wears masks, we sanitize hands before entering the building and all seats are physically distanced.

 Please let Mrs. Little know if you are interested and she will share the contact information with you.

 The Burlington Pond

 Looking for volunteers (Monday – Thursday evenings).
 No hockey experience necessary.
-If interested contact Ryan at email@example.com
+If interested call (905) 631-9061 or contact Ryan at firstname.lastname@example.org

 Kidney Clothes is looking for high school students in Brantford, Kitchener, Guelph, Cambridge, Waterloo, Hamilton, Burlington and the surrounding areas to become Frosty Friends.
 It’s an easy way to get some of the volunteer hours needed to graduate and help Canadians living with kidney disease!